 7. Visualize Success

-Do this a couple times throughout the week and I guarantee that you won’t lose sight of your goals.
+Do this a couple of times throughout the week and I guarantee that you won’t lose sight of your goals.

 8. Train in the Morning